feross/feross.org/_posts/2011-09-13-anything-for-page-views.md

 ---
 layout: post
 title: Learning a lesson the hard way
+tags:
+- famous-people
 ---

-The media has been [good to me](/youtube-instant-media-frenzy/#media) for the most part.
+The media has been [good to me](/youtube-instant-media-frenzy/) for the most part.
 But these stories are just stupid:

 * [Business Insider](http://www.businessinsider.com/mark-zuckerbergs-coding-skills-2011-9)
 * [Gizmodo](http://gizmodo.com/5839340/mark-zuckerberg-sucks-at-writing-code-now)